 After I published this review I was told that some Ambassadors may inform customers to alternative between Plexus Boost and Accelerator Plus such that they take the Boost supplement for a little while and then go back to the Accelerator Plus for a while.

-But, there is no published, peer reviewed proof showing that rotating between Plexus Boost and Accelerator Plus produces better results.
+But, there is no published, clinical proof showing that rotating between Plexus Boost and Accelerator Plus produces better results.
 I'm also not aware of any proof that people eventually get used to one of these products, necessitating the need to switch to the other product periodically.

-Regardless as to whether people alternate between both products, do not take both at the same time.
+Regardless of whether people alternate between both products, do not take both at the same time.
 Even the Boost label cautions against this.

 How Much Caffeine?